 No matter how you choose to move, it's all good for your health and wellbeing.
-Making small changes to your routine by including small bursts of activity across the day all add up and help you be more active.
-So, whether it's a 10-minute dog walk in the morning, or even doing some housework - every little helps.
+Making small changes to your routine by including small bursts of activity across the day all add up and help you move more.
+So, whether it's a 10-minute seated yoga workout in the morning, or even moving when talking on the phone - every little helps.